 To do this, sign your name on a piece of paper, scan or photograph it, and save it as an image on your computer.
-Then, you can use it as an e-signature for PandaDoc and other services.
-Your driver’s license is an example of a document that requires a scan of your wet signature.
+Then, you can use it as an e-signature from PandaDoc and other services.

 An e-signature is essentially a digital version of a wet signature.
 Using an e-signature is the most common way to consent to an agreement or to agree to the terms laid out in an electronic contract.

 There’s a good chance you use e-signatures on a regular basis as they’re the preferred signature method for a wide range of purposes.
 A few common electronic signature examples include:

 - Agreeing to the terms of an online subscription